Stories

 Leading on from the above, Endemol and their Brazilian licensees were awarded damages for breach of the copyright of the Big Brother format under Brazilian law.
 The Court heard independent academic opinion that the format of television programmes not only includes the central idea of the programme but also encompasses an extensive group of technical, artistic, economical and business ideas; it is therefore not just the idea of the programme, “it is the idea and much more”.
 The observations made by the Court before deciding to award damages in favour of Endemol and its official licensees included consideration of the “meticulous description” and detail of the programme format including, amongst others, the positioning of the cameras, the unique characteristic of the images and audio situations captured and the form through which participants would have contact with the outside world.

-These recent overseas cases suggest that a sufficiently detailed programme format, and, by analogy, event format, may well begin to attract protection in copyright.
+To protect a format in the UK you need to meet a high bar for protection, with the format committed to writing.
+Unless it is in sufficient detail it remains an idea, and under copyright law in the UK, an idea (or collection of ideas) alone is generally not capable of being protected.
+A sufficiently detailed programme format, and, by analogy, event format, may well begin to attract protection in copyright.
 Producing a documented “Format Bible” up front from the original proposal and covering in finite detail the organisation and production of the format (including things like the rules, guidelines, any distinctive outfits, positioning of cameras, music played throughout the event, presentation podia, opening and closing ceremonies, the event venue branding, commentator scripts and catchphrases, any software, graphics and logos used for broadcasts) is likely to lead to a format, which may begin to attract copyright protection in its own right.
 Such copyright protection and the ability to enforce infringements adds intrinsic value to the event format and in turn helps make it a licensable commodity.

 Other legal protections